-The Holt Group, Inc. (Applicant) is submitting this application for a Type II Variance to accommodate a future home on Lot 24 of the Hood View Heights Subdivision Plat (Exhibit B).
+The Holt Group, Inc. (Applicant) is submitting this application for a Type II Variance to accommodate a future home on Lot 35 of the Hood View Heights Subdivision Plat (Exhibit B).
 Hood View Heights (File no. 21-012 SUB/FSH/TREE) was approved by the City of Sandy on June 15, 2021 (Exhibit D).
 This application involves two variances for the future home on this lot.
-The first variance involves the building orientation standards for properties adjacent to transit streets.
-For purposes of this review, Hwy 26 and SE Vista Loop Drive are the transit streets from which the variance is applicable.
-The second variance would remove the requirement for a gate in a rear-yard fence on this lot, a through lot.
+The first variance would adjust the 20-foot transit street setback to 10 feet, which is the minimum side yard setback for a property abutting a street in the Single-Family Residential District.
+The second variance involves the building orientation standards for properties adjacent to transit streets.
+For purposes of this review, SE Vista Loop Drive is the transit street from which the variance is applicable.
 The variances and relevant criteria are described in greater detail in Sec.
 17.66.60. below.